Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

 Half Epsilon has solved the Double Spend Prevention problem again.
 We believe this will unlock a huge amount of value.
-Last time this problem was solved it created a $1T economy.
+Last time this problem was solved in 2008 and it created a $1T economy.

 We are a digital asset custody and transfer tech provider.